-- The members of the supervisory body are bound by the interests of the enterprise.
+- The members of the supervisory body are bound by the best interests of the enterprise.
 When making decisions, they may neither pursue personal interests nor take advantage of business opportunities to which the enterprise is entitled. - The supervisory body shall not include members who have a personal or business relationship with the enterprise, its governing bodies, a controlling shareholder or an enterprise affiliated with the latter, which may give rise to a material and not merely temporary conflict of interest.
 Insofar as such a relationship exists and the person concerned is nevertheless a member of the supervisory body, this shall be justified in the Corporate Governance Statement referred to in regulation number 5.
-For employees of the public authority, the shareholder role of their employer does not constitute a conflict of interest within the meaning of this regulation. - 51 Transactions between the enterprise and members of the supervisory body as well as persons closely related to them or enterprises closely related to them personally shall be avoided.
-If they are nevertheless concluded, they shall comply with standards customary in the industry and only be concluded with the approval of the supervisory body as a whole.10 - 52 Consultancy and other service contracts and contracts for work of a member of the supervisory body with the enterprise shall not be concluded.
+For employees of the public authority the shareholder role of their employer does not constitute a conflict of interest within the meaning of this regulation.
+The same applies if the task of shareholdings management is performed by a public organizational unit outsourced from the administration. - Transactions between the enterprise and members of the supervisory body as well as persons closely related to them or enterprises closely related to them personally shall be avoided.
+If they are nevertheless concluded, they shall comply with standards customary in the industry and only be concluded with the approval of the supervisory body as a whole. - Consultancy and other service contracts and contracts for work of a member of the supervisory body with the enterprise shall not be concluded.
 Insofar as they are nevertheless concluded, this shall only be done with the approval of the supervisory body as a whole. - Loans from the enterprise to members of the supervisory body and to their relatives shall not be granted.
-If they are nevertheless granted, this shall only be granted on normal market terms and with the approval of the supervisory body as a whole. - Members of the supervisory body shall not be members of governing bodies of or exercise advisory tasks for significant competitors of the enterprise. - 55 Each member of the supervisory body shall disclose to the supervisory body without delay any conflicts of interest, in particular those that may arise as a result of providing advice to or being members of governing bodies of clients, suppliers, creditors or other business partners.
-Each member of the supervisory body shall subsequently, in the light of possible changes, make a declaration of conflicts of interest at least once a year. - In its report to the shareholders' meeting in accordance with regulation number 143, the supervisory body shall inform the shareholders' meeting of conflicts of interest that have arisen and their treatment. - 57 Significant and not merely temporary conflicts of interest in the person of a member of the supervisory body shall result in termination of the mandate.
+If they are nevertheless granted, this shall only be granted on normal market terms and with the approval of the supervisory body as a whole. - Members of the supervisory body shall not be members of governing bodies of or exercise advisory tasks for significant competitors of the enterprise. - 57 Each member of the supervisory body shall disclose to the supervisory body without delay any conflicts of interest, in particular those that may arise as a result of providing advice to or being members of governing bodies of clients, suppliers, creditors or other business partners.
+Each member of the supervisory body shall subsequently, in the light of possible changes, make a declaration of conflicts of interest at least once a year. - In its report to the shareholders' meeting in accordance with regulation number 147, the supervisory body shall inform the shareholders' meeting of conflicts of interest that have arisen and their treatment. - 59 Significant and not merely temporary conflicts of interest within the meaning of section 103 paragraph 4 sentence 1 of the AktG in the person of a member of the supervisory body shall result in termination of the mandate.